Penske struggles with speed, Power outside of Indy 500 field

 “We gave it our best shot.
 I think that if we just do a conservative run tomorrow we should be OK,” Power said.
 “But if something goes wrong you are out.”

-No one expected a Team Penske struggle but it was clear immediately Saturday that the Chevy-backed powerhouse had nothing for most of the field.
+No one expected a Team Penske struggle but it was clear immediately Saturday that the Chevy-backed powerhouse had nothing for its top rivals.
 But it wasn’t a Chevrolet issue, even though Honda claimed seven spots in the Fast Nine.

+“This place is weird.
+You see that every year that somebody that you think should be really fast just ends up not being fast,” said Colton Herta, who was second fastest on the day.
+“For sure that Penske thing is weird.”

+Scott McLaughlin, the IndyCar rookie making his Indy 500 debut, was fastest among the Penske drivers at 17th.
+Josef Newgarden was 21st and Simon Pagenaud was 26th.

 The pole and first three rows for the May 30 race are settled Sunday and the quartet from Chip Ganassi Racing has the edge.
 Six-time IndyCar champion Scott Dixon posted the fastest four-lap average to open qualifying and nobody knocked him from the top stop over the next six hours.